-The conference will host ten scientific sessions, convened by session leaders from the Aalto University and University of Helsinki.
 The sessions will cover a range of approaches within the sustainability science and the conference theme, including energy, food systems, and methodological aspects.
 In case you have questions in regard to the content of the sessions, please contact the conveners directly.

 To present your work in the event please submit an abstract (max 500 words without references) on your research on any of the topics listed below.
 The abstract should include the key research questions, theoretical underpinnings, empirical foundations (if applicable) and expected contributions to the discussions of the selected theme.